borntofrappe/fullstack-d3/README.md

 }
 ```

-In the stylesheet, the tooltip is modified with a series of property value pairs, mostly to change the appearance of the element, but it is important to highlight the following:
+In the stylesheet, the tooltip is modified with a series of properties, mostly to change the appearance of the element, but it is important to highlight the following:

 - `z-index` makes it possible to have the tooltip reside above the sibling SVG element

 - `pointer-events` set to `none` avoids mouse events on the element.
 The risk is that when the tooltip is generated it blocks mouse interaction with the elements below

-- `opacity` set to `0` hides the tooltip.
-The idea is to change the opacity through D3 and in the script
+- `opacity` and `visibility` to make the tooltip evident or hidden.
+The idea is to change the two through D3 and in the script

-In the script, D3 finally manages the tooltip as the mouse hovers on a rectangle.
+In the script, D3 finally manages the tooltip as the mouse enters a rectangle.

 ```js
 binGroups